 Americans Abroad Caucus

 In early 2007 Congresswoman Carolyn Maloney (D-NY) and Congressman Joe Wilson (R-SC), formed the first bipartisan Americans Abroad Caucus to address the concerns of several million US citizens living outside the United States.
 The caucus has rapidly grown in membership.
-ACA congratulates these enterprising members of Congress for this wonderful and most promising initiative.

 A caucus is an informal group that brings together members of Congress who want to combine their political muscle to take action on a given issue.
 While caucuses do not receive funding, staff, or office space, this caucus can provide a valuable forum for overseas Americans to make their voices heard in Washington.